tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 52 (DuFr).md

 DR: 1748-09-06
 DR_end: 1748-09-30
 players: [Kenzo, Wellby, Delwath, Seeker]
+companions: [Theba]
 ---
+## Timeline

+- (DR:: 1748-09-06), afternoon: Mezzar arrives.
+Revealed to be a green dragon in disguise.
+Combat; party flees into the Elderwood.
+- (DR:: 1748-09-06), evening: Arrive at clearing where Theba told them to meet her.
+Rest.
+- (DR:: 1748-09-07), early morning: Theba arrives.
+Discuss situation.
+Scry Bek'eni, learn they are spreading out to hunt the party.
+Theba promises to lead them to the Te'kula village.
+- (DR:: 1748-09-07) - (DR_end:: 1748-09-09): Travel through the Elderwood, following Theba.
+- (DR:: 1748-09-10), morning: Travel through the Elderwood.
+- (DR:: 1748-09-10), noon: Arrive at outskirts of Te'kula land.
+Pass through dream boundary, see visions.
+- (DR:: 1748-09-10): Arrive in the Te'kula village.
+Meet Yota, chief of the [[Te'kula]], and Ayalah, Godcaller of the [[Te'kula]].
+Kenzo and Ayalah talk, jades touch, experience vision of Rai.
+- (DR:: 1748-09-10), evening: Dinner in the village.Meet [[Belegor]].
+Delwath prays to [[Yezali|Aaviskar]].
+Theba prays to the tanshi.
+Alayah and Kenzo dream together overnight.
+- (DR:: 1748-09-11): Theba proposes killing Grimbaskal, the dragon.
+General agreement.
+War planning at the Te'kula village.
+Convince Obel, an old hunter whose parents and family were killed by Grimbaskal to join.
+Get blessings from the tanshi.
+- (DR:: 1748-09-12): Leave the village for the dragon's lair, guided by Theba and the tanshi.
+Travel through the Elderwood.
+- (DR:: 1748-09-13) - (DR_end:: 1748-09-14): Travel through the Elderwood towards Grimbaskal's lair.
+- (DR:: 1748-09-15): Find Grimbaskal's lair and the corruption spreading from it.
+Fight Grimbaskal.
+Defeat Grimbaskal.
+Rest.
+- (DR:: 1748-09-16): Organize treasure in Grimbaskal's lair.
+- (DR:: 1748-09-17), morning: Leave Grimbaskal's lair to return to the Te'kula village.
+- (DR:: 1748-09-17), afternoon: Travel through the forest, now beginning to clear of its evil influences.
+Find dead Deno'qai who were once the snake people turned by Grimbaskal.
+- (DR:: 1748-09-18) - (DR_end:: 1748-09-18): Travel through the Elderwood.
+- (DR:: 1748-09-20),  morning: Arrive back in the Te'kula village.
+- (DR:: 1748-09-20) - (DR_end:: 1748-09-28): Spend time recovering and resting in the Te'kula village.
+- (DR:: 1748-09-29): Prepare to leave village with Theba, to help the other tribes heal from the traumas inflicted by Grimbaskal over the past twenty years or more.
+The elf, [[Belegor]], agrees to come.
+Kenzo gets the second piece of jade from Alayah.
+- (DR:: 1748-09-30), morning: Leave village, collapsing pocket dimension in the process as the [[Jade Piece of Rai's Hand]] holding it open is removed.
+As the pocket dimension collapses, the party is scattered in all directions.
+### Mirror of the Past
+- (DR:: 1748-09-06): Look at the Deno'qai God Tree in the Mirror of the Past: [[God Tree Vision]]. (recharge:: mirror)
+- (DR:: 1748-09-14): Look at the [[Mace of Terror]] in the [[The Mirror of the Past]]: [[Mace of Terror Vision]] (recharge:: mirror)
+- (DR:: 1748-09-22): Look at [[Hralgar's Eyes]] in the [[The Mirror of the Past]]: [[Hralgar's Eyes Vision]]. (recharge:: mirror)

+## Narrative
 We begin as the party waits at the God tree for the [[Elves|elf]] [[Mezzar]], debating whether to wait or to flee.
 While doing so, they look at the God tree in [[The Mirror of the Past]], seeing [[God Tree Vision|a vision]].

 The party then sets an ambush: [[Wellby]] is hiding behind a minor illusion of a coil of rope on a wooden platform suspended 30 feet above the ground, while [[Kenzo]] waits about 100 feet up in the lower branches of the God tree. [[Mezzar]] arrives, introduces himself, and attempts to cast Suggestion to first get [[Seeker]], and then [[Delwath]] (twice) to step away with him and have a conversation privately for a few minutes.
 The spells fail, and [[Wellby]], seeing the third attempt, shoots an arrow as combat breaks out.
 The combat is initially going well for the party, as [[Seeker]] turns into a Huge Giant Crab and [[Mezzar]]’s attempt to dominate the beast fails.
 But as the spell fails, [[Mezzar]] shifts form, turning from an [[Elves|elf]] to an adult green dragon, and takes to the air.
 After a blast of poison gas from his breath weapon catches all of the party and kills every Deno’qai who came with [[Mezzar]] from the village, things look rough and the party decides to flee.
 The heroic rope [[Ladder]] remains behind, tangling with the dragon, sacrificing itself so the party can escape.